theAgingApprentice/aaStringQueue/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-There is no stable version of this ibrary released yet.
+There is no stable version of this library released yet.

 ## Acknowledgements